PaddlePaddle/PaddleClas/README_en.md

 ### knowledge distillation (SSLD)

 Knowledge distillation refers to using the teacher model to guide the student model to learn specific tasks, ensuring that the small model has a relatively large effect improvement with the computation cost unchanged, and even obtains similar accuracy with the large model.
 PaddleClas provides a Simple Semi-supervised Label Distillation method (SSLD).
-With this method, different models on ImageNet1k-val dataset has 3% absolute improvement(Top1 accuracy) on ImageNet1k-val dataset.
+With this method, different models on ImageNet1k-val dataset have 3% absolute improvement(Top1 accuracy) on ImageNet1k-val dataset.
 The following figure shows the models' performance after SSLD.

 <div align="center">
 <img